sk123sk/Keep_nodes/README.md

 --dependencies: chilkat 9.5 lib.

---libssl and libcrypto libraries are not required to build the project.
+--libssl and libcrypto  are not required to build the project.
 But they are needed when starting the "release" build